Variable Arguments in C

 }

-, which provide more structured and flexible error handling.
-In contrast, C relies on return values and errno
+In C++, error handling is often done using exception handling mechanisms like try, catch, and throw, which provide more structured and flexible error handling.
+In contrast, C relies on return values and errno for error handling, which can be less expressive and more manual.

-, and providing informative error messages are crucial for debugging and user-friendly error reporting.
+In conclusion, error handling is an essential aspect of writing robust C programs.
+Understanding error codes, using errno, and providing informative error messages are crucial for debugging and user-friendly error reporting.
 Proper error handling helps your program gracefully handle failures and ensures it behaves predictably in various situations.